 Randy graduated from Pennsylvania State University with degrees in Finance and Economics.
 After graduation, he launched his career at Griffon Energy Capital, LLC, a hedge fund located in Austin, Texas, where he worked as a trading assistant on the Natural Gas and Power Desks.
 Randy moved back to his hometown of Pittsburgh in January 2009 to work as a consultant for Co-eXprise, a firm focused on procurement solutions.
 He utilized his wholesale market experience to specialize in the procurement of electricity for large commercial and industrial users.

-Please visit the Direct Energy Business online customer education center, Energy Insights, to view my Weekly Energy Market Update video for May 13, 2013.
-Receive weekly updates that are sent right to your email inbox: click here to subscribe.
+Please visit the Direct Energy Business online customer education center, Energy Insights, to view the Weekly Energy Market Update video for July 8, 2013.
+Receive weekly updates that are sent right to your email inbox.